waylonflinn/libris/README.md

 	return KEYS[1] + KEYS[2]

-Then call it from some node code like this:
+Call it from some node code like this:

 	var redis = require('redis'),
 		libris = require('libris');